blackducksoftware/synopsys-detect/docs/markdown/packagemgrs/bitbake.md

 using property *detect.bitbake.build.env.name*)
 and at least one package (target image) name is provided using property *detect.bitbake.package.names*.

-If you are excluding build dependencies using the *detect.bitbake.excluded.dependency.types* property, the {builddir}/tmp directory be left intact since a file (license.manifest) that [solution_name] uses in that scenario resides in that tmp directory.
+If you are excluding build dependencies using the *detect.bitbake.dependency.types.excluded* property, the {builddir}/tmp directory be left intact since a file (license.manifest) that [solution_name] uses in that scenario resides in that tmp directory.

 ## Processing